Freddy Beras-Goico: Career

 Beras Goico returned to the Dominican Republic in the sixties.
 He started his career working as cameraman.
 Then in advertising but was always linked to television.
 Many times, Beras-Goico and the crew would laugh themselves to tears.

 He began creating comedic shows for radio and TV, and met many friends that became, along with him, the best comedy team of Dominican television: Felipe Polanco, Cuquin Victoria, Cecilia Garcia, Milton Pelaez, Nany Peña, Kenny Grullón, and many more.
 During most comedy sketches, Beras-Goico and his actors were rarely able to stifle their laughter.
 Sometimes, Beras-Goico's laughter would become so contagious, that soon the entire cast and crew would start shaking in hysterical attempts to control their own laughter.

 He also created his own weekly show, El Gordo de la Semana and Punto Final, a late night TV show.

 Beras Goico was well known for his philanthropic work, especially for providing medical assistance to poor Dominicans.
 Recently, he won the Casandra Award for best actor, for his role in Victor/Victoria, and hosted the nightly show "Con Freddy y Punto", where he shared host duties with "Boruga" and Pamela Sued, the wife of his son Giancarlo.

 Death

 Beras Goico died at Mount Sinai Hospital in New York City after battling pancreatic cancer, just three days before his 70th birthday.
 Before his death, Several rumours about his death appeared, his death was confirmed by the wife of his son Giancarlo Beras-Goico, on November 18, 2010, at 4:30 am and by his son later on his Twitter account.

 Legacy

 A metro station in Santo Domingo is named after him.
+The Plaza de las Américas at West 175th St between Broadway and Wadsworth, in Washington Heights, upper Manhattan neighborhood with a large Dominican population (known as "Little Quisqueya" or "Little DR", is also named after him, "Freddy Beras-Goico Way."